AmyCuiLi/DepictStructBioinf/README.md

 ![alt_tag](https://github.com/j-wags/DepictStructBioinf/blob/master/test_region_image.png)

-This script makes it easier to perform comparisons and record functional annotations within the APOBEC family of proteins.
+This script makes it easier to perform comparisons and record functional annotations within a family of proteins/domains.
 It is intended to allow researchers to quickly aggregate knowledge, record findings in a structural format, and compare hypotheses.
+By default, this package comes loaded with information about the APOBEC3 family of proteins.

 ## Quick start (for Mac/Linux)